Paolo Soleri: Career

 The International Architecture Symposium "Mensch und Raum" (Man and Space) at the Vienna University of Technology in 1984 received international attention.
 Paolo Soleri participated with, among others: Justus Dahinden, Dennis Sharp, Bruno Zevi, Jorge Glusberg, Otto Kapfinger, Frei Otto, Pierre Vago, Ernst Gisel, and Ionel Schein.

-Soleri was a distinguished lecturer in the College of Architecture at Arizona State University and a member of the Lindisfarne Association.
+Soleri was a lecturer in the College of Architecture at Arizona State University and a member of the Lindisfarne Association.

 In 1966, Paolo Soleri began working on the design for the Paolo Soleri Amphitheater in Santa Fe, New Mexico.
 It was built for the IAIA (Institute of American Indian Arts) on what is now the campus of the Santa Fe Indian School using large silt cast forms.
 The property is owned by the nineteen Native American Pueblos of New Mexico and is therefore not protected by local or state preservation laws.

 A landmark exhibition, "City in the Image of Man – The Architectural Visions of Paolo Soleri", organized in 1970 by the Corcoran Gallery of Art in Washington, DC, traveled extensively thereafter in the U.S. and Canada, breaking records for attendance.
 "Two Suns Arcology, A Concept for Future Cities" opened in 1976 at the Xerox Square Center in Rochester, New York.
 In 1989, "Paolo Soleri Habitats: Ecologic Minutiae", an exhibition of arcologies, space habitats, and bridges, was presented at the New York Academy of Sciences.
 More recently, "Soleri's Cities, Architecture for the Planet Earth and Beyond" was featured at the Scottsdale Center for the Arts in Scottsdale, AZ.
 A Soleri bell appears in the film What the *Bleep* Do We Know?
 His work has been exhibited worldwide.

 In 1976, Paolo Soleri was a key participant at UN Habitat I, the first UN forum on human settlements, held it Vancouver, British Columbia, Canada, North America.
 Soleri appeared there together with Buckminster Fuller.

-The Paolo Soleri Archives, the collection of Soleri's drawings and writings, is located at Arcosanti.
-The Soleri Archives is managed by Sue Kirsch.

-An interview with Soleri was featured in the environmental documentary The 11th Hour (2007).
+In 1983 Soleri published the book Arcosanti: an urban laboratory?.
+In 1986, four years after the death of his wife from cancer, Soleri was commissioned to design the Arizona Cancer Center Chapel at the University of Arizona.
+The highly personal architectural expression featured a sand-cast barrel vault ceiling with botanical motifs, sculptural elements and a bell system.

 On 10 December 2010, the Soleri Bridge and Plaza was completed.
 The structure had been commissioned by Scottsdale Public Art.
 The 130 ft pedestrian bridge based on Paolo Soleri's design is located on the South Bank of the Arizona Canal and connects a developed retail area of the Scottsdale Waterfront with Old Town Scottsdale.
 The bridge is incorporated into a 22,000 sqft plaza including silt cast artwork, as well as a large bell assembly called The Goldwater Bell, also designed by Paolo Soleri.

 The feature-length documentary film The Vision Of Paolo Soleri: Prophet In The Desert (2013) contains interviews with Morley Safer, Paul Goldberger, Catherine Hardwicke, Will Bruder, Jean-Michel Cousteau, Steven Holl, and Eric Lloyd Wright.